Goran Trenchovski: Biography

 He directed Sound Imagery, Slavic Orpheus, Infernal Machine, Libretto Wagner, Leonce and Lena, The Spirit of the Can, From the First Breath, Beggar's Opera and Endgame, as well as plays by Aeschylus, Witkacy, Dostoevsky, Ibsen, Andreyev, Havel, Beckett, Ionesco, Pinter, Albee, Adamov and Arrabal.
 He was engaged as chief of the department for directing in MTV in Skopje.
 He was a selector at the IX and X edition of the Festival of Chamber Theatre when he paid tribute to Risto Šiškov's film decalogue.
 He was professor in the University of Audiovisual Arts - European Film Academy, EFTA Skopje-Paris-Essen-Rotterdam.
 He also established short-lived Seraphin Tanz group and Academic Theatre Laboratory in the spirit of Artaud, Barba, Grotowski, Kantor and Brook investigations.

 Trenchovski also has experience as a producer and publisher.
 He was editor-in-chief of the Trend magazine and editor of the Shine magazine.
 Since its inception in 2005, he is founder and artistic director at the International Film Festival AsterFest dedicated to auteur-directed short film subject.
-The festival has gained an international reputation, thanks to Trenchovski's networking as well as his involvement with the Tiberiopolian Film Alliance - Institute for shorts & docs and collaboration with Revolution Production.
-He has seven books related to the performing arts, cinema and autopoetics written in Macedonian, and a collection of writings in English.
+The festival has gained an international reputation, thanks to Trenchovski's networking as well as his involvement with the Tiberiopolian Film Alliance.
+He has eight books related to the performing arts, cinema and autopoetics written in Macedonian, and a collection of writings in English.
 He is also editor of the anthology of dramaticules Carnival Sighs (1998), the monograph Steps on the Star Planks (1999), the special Beckett 100 (2006), the reader Director's Notes (2013) and translator of the Jiří Menzel's texts Faith and Doubt (2000).
 He has also directed radio dramas The Lie and The Executioners.

 His directions are screened, staged and awarded on festivals in many European countries, as well as in UK, USA, Canada, Australia, Russia, India, Turkey.

 He is a member of the European Film Academy and British Comparative Literature Association.

 Participates at events, workshops, symposiums and conferences.
 Lectures on cinema, drama and intermediality.